jcote9/Mat301-ps1/README.md

 Yes it is necessary

 5. True or False:  Is it necessary to use a `WHERE` clause?
 If not, when and why would you use a `WHERE` clause?

+False: You would use it when you want to, for example, select a price from products where price is > 9.99.
+In this instance we need the 'where' clause to specify the price being slected.

 6. What is the purpose of the `ORDER BY` clause?
 What is its default value?

+Default value is ascending.
+The 'ORDER BY' clause allows you to select products from a table and sort them, by price for example.

 7. Is the data in the products table case sensitive?
 Should it be case sensitive/insensitive?
 8. Select all product names.
 9. List the MSRP for all products in ascending order.